 - Quarantine and Isolation: Because we must plan for the eventuality that the SARS-CoV-2 virus will appear on campus, we reduced the number of students in on-campus residence halls .
 The lower density provides greater flexibility to quarantine students in single rooms should they be considered a close contact.
 The college has developed detailed plans for isolation and quarantine for students and residential life staff who live on campus and test positive for COVID-19 or are exposed.
 The plan also provides isolation guidelines and quarantine information for students who live off campus.The Hamre Center, Public Safety, and Residential Life will work together to support students who are in quarantine and isolation, including regular contact from campus health staff and contactless meal delivery.
 Residential Life and the Office of Student Affairs will help coordinate arrangements for remote learning for physically isolated and quarantined students who live on- and off-campus.
 Students will remain in physical isolation or quarantine until cleared by medical personnel.
 Affected faculty or staff will follow quarantine and isolation protocols at home.

 - Contact Tracing: When a student, faculty, staff, or campus visitor tests positive for COVID-19, MDH will be notified by the lab that conducts the test.
 The MDH is encouraging partnerships with institutions of higher education for contact tracing.
-Knowledge of the local layout and social contexts can aid in rapidly and thoroughly identifying close contacts (i.e. within six feet for greater than 15 min).
+Knowledge of the local layout and social contexts can aid in rapidly and thoroughly identifying close contacts (i.e. within six feet for a cumulative total of 15 minutes or more over a 24 hour period).
 Close contacts can then be referred for testing and quarantine.The Special Advisor to the President will oversee a Campus Contact Coordinator (CCC).
 The CCC will work with MDH to ensure that those considered a “close contact” are notified of their requirement to be tested and to quarantine.
 The name of the individual testing positive will not be used in this notification process.
 The CCC will also oversee the training and activity of a team of five contact tracers who may assist in the communication and notification process.
 When a positive case on campus has been identified, the CCC will serve as the lead in ensuring on-campus communications among Facilities, Public Safety, Residential Life, Bon Appetit, and the Provost’s office.
 The CCC will also determine what other offices or individuals need to be contacted.
 For instance, if a campus space will be closed for disinfecting, those who work or use that space will receive notification.
 In the event that multiple cases are detected on campus, the CCC will work with MDH to determine the relatedness of the cases and whether they constitute an outbreak that poses an immediate threat to the campus community.
 With the input of MDH, mitigation strategies will be implemented.

 Given the unpredictable nature of the COVID-19 pandemic, we have determined that our best way forward is to choose a calendar structure that provides flexibility for us to pivot more easily from in-person to remote learning (if it should become necessary to do so) and to ensure that our students can complete a full year of instruction.